-People often find using pattern intimidating.
+People often find using patterns intimidating.
 Often it’s not the patterns themselves, but simply not knowing how to choose the right pattern or combination of patterns to look right in a space.
 If that sounds like you, you might gravitate toward the safety of solid colors.
-While we love neutrals and solid tones, there’s something like a pattern to boldly assert your design confidence and make a statement.
+While we love neutrals and solid tones, there’s nothing like a pattern to boldly assert your design confidence and make a statement.
 Patterns can enhance a theme, create a focal point, or add dimension to an otherwise flat design.
 While some designers are able to make pattern mixing look effortless, it can be difficult to make patterns look great without a plan.
 Follow these important design rules to create an ambitious, put-together look, rather than a design disaster.

 DUN-4 by Momeni & Jadyn Trellis by NuLOOM